Wellbeing

 You may need to wear protective clothing.

-You could work in a therapy clinic, at an adult care home, at a client's home, in an NHS or private hospital or at a hospice.
+You could work at a health spa, in a therapy clinic, at a client's home or at a hospice.

 Your working environment may be physically and emotionally demanding.